-- Level B and A solo

-- Level A and World solo

-- Two different Level B Duets,

-- Two different B Twirl Teams,

-- Level A and World Twirl Team

-- 3. Once an athlete has entered Level A in any individual or duet/pair discipline, they may not enter level B in that discipline again in any future IBTF competition.

-- Once an athlete has entered the World Championship in any individual or duet/pair discipline, they may not enter level A in that discipline again in any future IBTF competition.
+- Level B and A solo - Level A and World solo - Two different Level B Duets, - Two different B Twirl Teams, - Level A and World Twirl Team - 3.
+Once an athlete has entered Level A in any particular individual/duet/pair discipline, they may not enter level B in that discipline again in any future IBTF competition. - Once an athlete has entered the World Championship in any particular individual/duet/pair discipline, they may not enter level A in that discipline again in any future IBTF competition. - 4.
+Mandatory Advancement Rule: For all individual/duet/pair disciplines of A and B levels, athletes may not enter the same level of that discipline again, if they are awarded a placement as follows: - 1.
+1st place (only) if there are 5 or fewer in the age division. - 2.
+1st-3rd place, if there are 6-10 in the age division. - 3.
+1st-5th place, if there are 11-20 in the age division. - 4.
+1st-10th place, if there are more than 20 in the age division.